edgio-docs/edgio-docs/guides/delivery/control/reports/content/status_codes.md

 Select one or more accounts in the Status Codes for at the top of the page.

-<Callout type="info">-   If you don't select an account, the accounts for the default company are automatically selected, and a warning is displayed.<br />-   If you modify the selections in the *STATUS CODES FOR* dropdown , the filter selections you made are reset to defaults and the chart updates automatically to match the defaults.</Callout>
+<Callout type="info">-   If you don't select an account, the accounts for the default company are automatically selected, and a warning is displayed.<br />-   If you modify the selections in the *STATUS CODES FOR* dropdown, the filter selections you made are reset to defaults and the chart updates automatically to match the defaults.</Callout>

 ## Selecting a Date Range and Time Zone {/*selecting-date-range-time-zones*/}